 Down jacket + stuff sack = pillow

 There’s just no substitute for good sleep.
-Not even 12 coffees.
-Which is why we’ve always taken either a miniscule blow-up pillow (which slides around and feels a bit like sleeping on a pool toy) or a compressible filled pillow (which is insanely comfortable but unfortunately the size of a 3L milk bottle).
+Which is why we’ve always taken either a blow-up pillow (which packs small but does slide around and feels a bit like sleeping on a pool toy) or a compressible filled pillow (which is insanely comfortable but unfortunately the size of a 3L milk bottle).
 Enter the down jacket.
 Pop it inside your sleeping mat’s stuff sack and voila – instant feather pillow.
 You can also add/remove spare clothes to increase/decrease firmness as needed.

 Water reservoir = less comfy pillow

 A water bladder is lighter than a bottle, holds more water, and delivers hands-free hydration, so we’d be surprised if you weren’t already carrying one.
-And if for some reason you had no other pillow alternative, you can always blow it up.
+And if for some reason you had no other pillow alternative, it doubles as a waterbed or air mattress for your head.
 We’re not claiming it’s comfortable but it beats sleeping with your head in a ditch, or worse, on rocks.

 Cooking pot = bowl